 Funding requests are accepted once each year according to our grant cycle.
 Application requirements may change from year to year; therefore, grantseekers are advised to revisit this page prior to beginning the grant application process.
 Grants are normally given as one-time support of a project but may be considered for additional support and for expansions or outgrowths of an initial project.
 Grants are made possible by Community Good Unrestricted Funds and various Field of Interest Funds which support a wide variety of needs in Warrick County.

-We consider requests for grants on a yearly cycle which begins in December.
+We consider requests for grants on a yearly cycle, usually in the spring of each year.
 At the start of each cycle, a notice is sent to nonprofit organizations that have requested notification of the start of each cycle.
 The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from January through June each year.
-Applications will be accepted from January 17 through the February 21 deadline.
-Applications submitted after the February 21 deadline will not be considered.
+Applications will be accepted from February 16, 2021 through the March 24, 2021 deadline.
+Applications submitted after the March 24th deadline will not be considered.